-Dr. Adele Boskey has spent over four decades studying how bone structure, composition, and mineral formation influence bone strength and reduce the risk of fracture.
-For over 20 years, she has received NIH funding to support her research, which has led to insights regarding a number of musculoskeletal diseases including dystrophic calcifications, growth plate abnormalities, osteogenesis imperfecta, osteoarthritis, and osteoporosis.
+Dr. Adele Boskey spent over four decades studying how bone structure, composition, and mineral formation influence bone strength and reduce the risk of fracture.
+For over 20 years, she received NIH funding to support her research, which led to insights regarding a number of musculoskeletal diseases including dystrophic calcifications, growth plate abnormalities, osteogenesis imperfecta, osteoarthritis, and osteoporosis.
 Dr. Boskey’s work suggests that measuring bone quality, rather than bone density, promises greater accuracy and could better identify patients that are at high risk for fracture because of the the quality, not quantity, of their bones.
-Dr. Boskey is currently the Starr Chair in Mineralized Tissue Research at the Hospital for Special Surgery in New York, New York and is the program director of the Musculoskeletal Integrity Program.
+Dr. Boskey was the Starr Chair in Mineralized Tissue Research at the Hospital for Special Surgery in New York, New York and was the program director of the Musculoskeletal Integrity Program.

 Carl T Brighton, MD, PhD